RiyaBiju/RiyaBiju/README.md

 Worked with SQL and visualization tools to uncover customer insights and support data-driven decision making.

+### AI PPE detection system

+Using Yolo and openCV models

 ## What I'm Learning

 * Advanced SQL